piers-sinclair/pierssinclair.github.io/_posts/2024-06-09-Systems-Design-in-Azure-for-Clients-URL-Shortener.md

 The client doesn't care how readable it is, but assuming people will be using these URLs, it should still be relatively easy to process visually.
 For that reason, it's best to limit the ID to alphanumeric characters.

-We could use base36 (0-9 and a-z) or base62 (0-9, a-z and A-Z) for encoding.
+We could use base36 (0-9 and a-z) or base62 (0-9, a-z and A-Z) for encoding.\
-**Base36 Advantage:** It's easier to enter only lowercase letters when typing a URL.
+**Base36 Advantage:** It's easier to enter only lowercase letters when typing a URL.\
 **Base64 Advantage:** We can possibly have a shorter key because it gives more permutations.

 We will go with base36, but both are valid options and exploring other encoding types is also valid.

-Let's calculate the permutations for base36 with different length keys:
+Let's roughly calculate the permutations for base36 with different length keys:

 Length: `6`\
 Permutations: `~2 billion`\